Caribbean·Jamaica·Updated May 3, 2026

 What scams target tourists in Ocho Rios?

-The most frequently reported tourist scams in Ocho Rios are Fake Marijuana / Reggae "Tour" Solicitation, Cruise Port Taxi Group-Rate Inflation, All-Inclusive "Day Pass" Resale, with 1 classified as high severity.
+The most frequently reported tourist scams in Ocho Rios are Fake Marijuana / Reggae "Tour" Solicitation, Ocho Rios Social Media Fake Rental Villa, Cruise Port Taxi Group-Rate Inflation, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Santo Domingo and Varadero.
+Similar patterns are also documented in Nassau and San Juan.

 Are taxis safe in Ocho Rios?